 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The Melbourne Cup is held on the first Tuesday in November, which, in 2021, was November 2.
+The Melbourne Cup is held on the first Tuesday in November, which, in 2023, was on November 7.
 You can find the full race schedule here.

 As always, the headline event of the day is the Melbourne Cup itself, however, there are ten races scheduled across the course of the day, with a handful of them being Group 1 events.